xou816/slack-components/README.md

 --------------------------

 When responding to an interaction, you may return one of the following:
-- a message (built): for instance, using `patchState`, but it can also be a completely new message
+- a message (built): for instance, using `InteractiveMessage::patchState`, but it can also be a completely new message
-- a request to open a dialog (see dialogs), using `open` or `doOpen`
+- a request to open a dialog (see dialogs), using `Dialog::open` or `Dialog::doOpen`
 - a message to the user who triggered the action with `SlackUser::sendMessage`.

 Interactive messages